Fish and chips

 Fish and chips is a hot dish consisting of battered and fried fish, served with chips.
 Often considered the national dish of the United Kingdom, fish and chips originated in England in the 19th century.
 Today, the dish is a common takeaway food in numerous other countries, particularly English-speaking and Commonwealth nations.

-Fish and chip shops first appeared in the UK in the 1860s, and by 1910 there were over 25,000 of them across the UK.
+Fish-and-chip shops first appeared in the UK in the 1860s, and by 1910 there were over 25,000 of them across the UK.
 This increased to over 35,000 by the 1930s, but eventually decreased to approximately 10,000 by 2009.
 The British government safeguarded the supply of fish and chips during the First World War and again in the Second World War.
 It was one of the few foods in the UK not subject to rationing during the wars, which further contributed to its popularity.

 History

 The British tradition of eating fish battered and fried in oil was introduced to the country by the Chuts and Spanish and Portuguese Jews who lived in the Netherlands before settling in the UK.
 These immigrants arrived as early as the 16th century, the main immigration to London being during the 1850s.
 They prepared fried fish in a manner similar to pescado frito, which is coated in flour then fried in oil.
-Fish fried for Shabbat for dinner on Friday evenings could be eaten cold the following afternoon for shalosh seudot, palatable this way as liquid vegetable oil was used rather than a hard fat, such as butter.
+Fish fried for Shabbat for dinner on Friday evenings could be eaten cold the following afternoon for shalosh seudot, palatable this way as olive oil was used rather than a hard fat, such as butter.
 Charles Dickens mentions "fried fish warehouses" in Oliver Twist (1838), and in 1845 Alexis Soyer in his first edition of A Shilling Cookery for the People, gives a recipe for "fried fish, Jewish fashion", which is dipped in a batter mix of flour and water before frying.
 However, "fish the Jews' way" in most English cookery books usually refer not to plain fried fish, but to escabeche, fish fried, then pickled in vinegar.